 - In 1940, architect Franco Albini made a single model of his ship’s rigging-like Veliero bookcase for his Milan home—where it eventually collapsed.

-- You can gain perspective on the aesthetics of a certain era by examining the product designs of that time period.
-What better, then, to examine then the widely-ignored but ever-present chair?
+- The best way to gain perspective on the aesthetics of a given era is by examining the product designs of the time.

 - For a vintage design dealer seeking a respite from the city, architect William Massie conceptualized a mostly prefab home around a carefully curated furniture collection in upstate New York.